AaryanBairagi/AutoMata/README.md

 **AutoMata** is an extensible, full-stack **AI-powered B2C SaaS platform** for building automation workflows across services like **Google Drive**, **Slack**, **Discord**, and **Notion** — using a **drag-and-drop node editor**.
 We manually implemented each integration with raw APIs — no third-party wrappers or Zapier-like tools.

-> ⚠️ Built completely from scratch.
-OAuth, webhooks, API calls – all hand-coded.
-No SDKs, no shortcuts.

 ---